astorfi/TensorFlow-World/docs/tutorials/1-basics/variables/README.rst

 Introduction
 ------------

-Definign ``variables`` is necessary because the hold the parameter.
+Defining ``variables`` is necessary because they hold the parameters.
 Without having parameters, training, updating, saving, restoring and any other operations cannot be performed.
 The defined variables in TensorFlow are just tensors with certain shapes and types.
 The tensors